joostone-ahn/sim-apdu-analyzer/README.md

 ## 💡 Why This Tool?

-Traditional SIM trace tools can't intercept communication between the eSIM and the Mobile Equipment (ME).
+Traditional contact-based SIM trace tools — e.g., the Minimove device by COMPRION — can't intercept communication between the eSIM and Mobile Equipment (ME), as they rely on physical interfaces.
 This tool enables APDU-level analysis of real device logs, clearly separating SIM1 and SIM2 traffic and parsing both protocol and application-level messages — just like a hardware SIM tracer would.

 ---